BryanThien/Bryan-s-Udacity-Neighborhood-app/README.md

 ## `Install`
-Click the green "Clone or download" button in the top right Click "Download ZIP" and unzip the file once downloaded Open up the main folder in the code editor of your choice
+Click the green "Clone or download" button in the top right<br>
+Click "Download ZIP" and unzip the file once downloaded <br>
+Open up the main folder in the code editor of your choice <br>

 ## `Run`
 Type in your terminal <strong>"npm start"</strong> to run the application.